ilanprais/Sorting-Visualizer/README.md

 sorts a standard number array, but adds all the array changes to an *animations* array which will be used later in the *Visualizer* to animate the changes in real time.

-The *Visulizer* class is responsible for visulizing a given sorting algorithm. it recieves an algorithm. *calls sort(number array, animations)*, and uses the *animations* array which just got filled to animate the array changes on the bars that are the screen (*Strategy* DP).
+The *Visulizer* class is responsible for visulizing a given sorting algorithm. it recieves an algorithm, calls *sort(number array, animations)*, and uses the *animations* array which just got filled to animate the array changes on the bars that are the screen (*Strategy* DP).
 In this way, additional sorting algorithms can be implemented in the future, or even a different visualization of the algorithm can be added, with very minor changes to the code.